List of screw drives: Tri-wing

 The design was adopted by some parts of the aerospace industry, led by Lockheed in the early 1970s on the L-1011, but met with mixed results due to complaints of insert damage during installation.
 McDonnell Douglas also used this as a primary fastener on its commercial aircraft.
 British Aerospace and Airbus are also users of this fastener.

 Other types

-A U-drive screw has a helical thread with an angle acute enough to be driven by a hammer or pressure from an arbor press, and thus has a domed head with no means of turning it.
-These are most frequently driven into plastic.
+A U-drive screw has a domed head with no means of turning it.
+The shank has a helical thread with an angle acute enough to be driven by a hammer or pressure from an arbor press.
+These screws are most frequently driven into plastics with a pre-drilled pilot hole.